-Harvey Milk Civil Rights Academy is a small alternative public school in the Castro and named after its most famous persona: Harvey Milk!
+Harvey Milk Civil Rights Academy is a small public school in the Castro that is named after the neighborhood’s most famous persona, Harvey Milk!
 We are committed to developing literacy skills in an enriched environment.
 Science and math are emphasized in a hands-on, inquiry-based curriculum.
-Our social studies program emphasizes global awareness and student activism.
+Our social studies program highlights global awareness and student activism.
 Our school library, visual and performing arts, field trips, outdoor education, computers, and music enhance our strong academic program.
-Children are assigned to “Families” that meet to foster cross-grade activities.
-We have before and after school programs and enrichment clubs.
+Our before- and after-school programs have the capacity to serve all our students, and financial aid is available for program fees.

 Click any image to launch the gallery.

 On June 25, 1996, San Francisco Unified School District’s Board of Education voted to rename Douglass School to Harvey Milk Civil Rights Academy.
 Superintendent Waldemar Rojas and Principal Sandra Leigh dedicated the school to Harvey Milk.

 Read more about Harvey Milk:

 The Harvey Milk Story, by Kari Krakow, a picture-book biography of Harvey Milk